 For example, you may have health insurance liens, Medicare or Medicaid liens, or unpaid collections and medical bills.
 You may find that your health insurance company wants to be paid back for unrelated medical care that has nothing to do with the crash, thus stripping you of your entire settlement.
 You might find that the other driver changes his story, even after initially admitting fault.

 A lot of annoyances can come up during an auto accident case that can make a lawyer’s guidance helpful.
-Consider whether you have time to deal with medical debt collectors, insurance lien holders, multiple insurance adjusters calling for statements, on top of performing a thorough investigation into the evidence.
+Consider whether you have time to deal with medical debt collectors, insurance lien holders, and multiple insurance adjusters calling for statements, on top of performing a thorough investigation into the evidence.
 It can cost a lot of money to pursue a case.
 Working with an attorney ensures that you do not have to go through it alone.

 Working with an Experienced Auto Accident Lawyer

 If you’ve been seriously injured by someone else’s negligence, you deserve aggressive and experienced legal representation.
 Don’t take chances with the insurance company.
-Parnall Law Firm, LLC has the experience and resources to tackle even the most challenging car wreck cases.
+Parnall Law Firm has the experience and resources to tackle even the most challenging car wreck cases.
 Insurance companies want you to wait.
-They want you to delay doing anything about your case until the statute of limitations expires, because then you have no right to recover for your injuries.
+They want you to delay doing anything about your case until the statute of limitations expires because then you have no right to recover for your injuries.
 They want you to believe that you have no options or that you should take whatever they offer you.

 Whether the other driver has already admitted fault or the insurance company is disputing it, our team of attorneys and paralegals will give your case the personalized attention that you deserve.
 Don’t settle with the insurance company.
 Don’t give a recorded statement.
 And don’t sign anything until you’ve talked to an experienced injury lawyer about your case.
 Contact us today to set up your free private consultation.